Communication situations are any kind of situation in which communication takes place.

 Repeated negotiations involve discussions between parties that are expected to meet and negotiate on a repeat basis.
 Such parties are more likely to work harder on creating mutual trust and a pleasant, more cooperative atmosphere while negotiating, as they expect to communicate again in the future.

-A company that mass-produces a plethora of new products every quarter, which requires the marketing team to gather frequently, brainstorm ideas, and negotiate about the best options for the new products’ names.
+Example: A company that mass-produces a plethora of new products every quarter, which requires the marketing team to gather frequently, brainstorm ideas, and negotiate about the best options for the new products’ names.

 Tips for better repeated negotiations

-In repeated negotiations, both parties are much more likely to play it fair as the opposite may result in the termination of the partnership or another type of arrangement between them.
+In repeated negotiations, both parties are much more likely to play it fair, as the opposite may result in the termination of the partnership or another type of arrangement between them.
 Here are some tips for successful repeated negotiations:

-• Establish a pattern — The negotiators who meet on a regular basis could benefit from a structured approach to negotiating.
-Knowing how the process of negotiation works can help everyone come prepared and get to an agreement more quickly;
+• Establish a pattern.
+The negotiators who meet on a regular basis could benefit from a structured approach to negotiating.
+Knowing how the process of negotiation works can help everyone come prepared and get to an agreement more quickly.

 Conflicts